cucumber-rs/cucumber/book/src/Getting_Started.md

 [![Cucumber run with just the Given step](https://asciinema.org/a/DRnrcYrvPjRslamD1O1TxYxAc.svg)](https://asciinema.org/a/DRnrcYrvPjRslamD1O1TxYxAc)

-You will see a checkmark next to "Given A hungry cat", which means that test step has been matched and executed.
+You will see a checkmark next to `Given A hungry cat`, which means that test step has been matched and executed.

-But then for the next step: "I feed the cat", there is a "? ... (skipped)".
+But then for the next step: `I feed the cat`, there is a `? ... (skipped)`.
 This is because we have nothing in our steps that matches this sentence.
 The remaining steps in the scenario, since they depend on this skipped one, are not looked at all.

 There are 3 types of steps: